marq24/emacberry.com/_docs/2200-openmapdata.md

 ## I) Image-tile-based _Online_ Maps
 > multiple different map sources are available - including the possibility to specify your own tile server URL

-By default, all maps requires an online connection - in order to download so called "map tiles" to you local device - once a tile have been downloaded to the device it will be cached locally and will not be requested again.
+By default, all maps requires an online connection - in order to download so-called "map tiles" to you local device - once a tile have been downloaded to the device it will be cached locally and will not be requested again.
 Please note that each zoom level requires another map tile to be downloaded.

-GPSLogger offers support for different provides of such online map tiles - this list will be frequently updated and will be checked with every app update (currently used are Bing, esri, Mapbox and few others) - you can also configure your own tile server provider when you know the URL's \[e.g. to use Google maps ;-)\]
+GPSLogger offers support for different provides of such online map tiles - this list will be frequently updated and will be checked with every app update (currently used are Bing, esri, Mapbox and few others) - you can also configure your own tile server provider when you know the URL's \[e.g. to use Google Maps ;-)\]

 ## II) Vector-tile-based _Online_ Map
 > a single online source (mapzen) - with a single/hardcoded (limited) theme

-Since a couple of releases GPSLogger II also supports a online OpenStreetMap Vector based map data provider \[in contrast to the map tiles (images)\] - this will reduce the amount of data that need to be transferred and which is also zoom level independent.
+Since a couple of releases GPSLogger II also supports an online OpenStreetMap Vector based map data provider \[in contrast to the map tiles (images)\] - this will reduce the amount of data that need to be transferred and which is also zoom level independent.
 This vector data will be also cached locally, once it has been requested from the online source.